ashawkey/torch-ngp/readme.md

     - [x] support blender dataset format.

 # Update Logs
+* 4.9: use 6D AABB instead of a single `bound` for more flexible rendering.
+More options in GUI to control the AABB and `dt_gamma` for adaptive ray marching.
 * 4.9: implemented multi-res density grid (cascade) and adaptive ray marching.
 Now the fox renders much faster!
 * 4.6: fixed TensorCP hyper-parameters.
 * 4.3: add `mark_untrained_grid` to prevent training on out-of-camera regions.
 Add custom dataset instructions.